appfoundry/react-native-multi-language-sample/README.md

 There is now one more thing left to do: **each view that implements I18n and is rendered on startup needs to have the language setting connected** to the view.
 We will need to use this _language_ property in our _I18n.translate_ function like so:
 `I18n.t(‘my.word’, { locale: this.props.settings.language })`.
 (Take note of the _locale_ parameter being set in the translation function.)

 This is necessary because the views rendered on startup will not be aware of the locale being set in the startup saga.
-These views will have rendered before that (it’s a race condition) so by mapping the language setting to the props of those views we will have to trigger their translation again.
+These views will have rendered before that (it’s a race condition) so by mapping the language setting to the props of those views, we can trigger their translation and show the views in the correct language.

 > If you’re not sure if the view will be rendered on startup you can connect the view and map the property just in case, there should not be any performance issues.